jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 Check out [How to generate CloudGuard API and API Secret](https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk144514&partition=General&product=CloudGuard)

-### DO NOT HARDCODE YOUR API KEYS AND SECRETS IN BUILDSPEC.YML (IF POSSIBLE)
+***DO NOT HARDCODE YOUR API KEYS AND SECRETS IN BUILDSPEC.YML (IF POSSIBLE)***

 It's easier to  hardcode CloudGuard API keys and secrets in the buildspecs.yml.
-But it is not in line with security best practices in a typical DevSecOps architecture.
+But it is not in line with security best practices.
+(Think DevSecOps)

-So here is what we are gonna do:
+So here is what we are gonna do (The secure way):

 * Create two AWS SSM Parameters for "CHKP_CLOUDGUARD_ID" and "CHKP_CLOUDGUARD_SECRET".
 *  Add "ssm:GetParameter" in-line policy to the IAM role that's used by CodeBuild.